TorchedSammy/dotfiles/README.md

 # awesome-config
- 🔧 AwesomeWM configuration files for the Linux using weeb.
+ 🔧 AwesomeWM configuration files for the Linux using weeb or the flower loving person.